 This tip is from Daria Harvey.

 "Have a homework caddy and school supplies at the ready wherever your child does homework.
-Mine worked at the kitchen table, so I had a three-drawer Sterilite organizer in my pantry for paper, scissors, pencils, pens, colored pencils, crayons, index cards, etc. It saves time and stresses not having to search for what they need to do their homework and projects.
-I'd also say it's so handy to have a place in the refrigerator and in the pantry for kid snacks and lunch items.
+Mine worked at the kitchen table, so I had a three-drawer Sterilite organizer in my pantry (Affiliate Link) for paper, scissors, pencils, pens, colored pencils, crayons, index cards, etc. It saves time and stresses not having to search for what they need to do their homework and projects.
+I'd also say it's so handy to have a place in the refrigerator and in the pantry (Affiliate Link) for kid snacks and lunch items.
 This way, they can help prepare their own lunches.
 Teaching independence is so important." ~ Daria Harvey

 The third tip is from Jonda Beattie.

 "Always keep graded school work until the end of each grading period.
 If there is a question about a grade, you have something to carry into the conference.
-At the end of each grading period, cull most of the work keeping only the best." ~ Jonda Beattie from Time Space Organization
+At the end of each grading period, cull most of the work, keeping only the best." ~ Jonda Beattie from Time Space Organization

-And the last organized elementary school student tip is from Liana George
+The last organized elementary school student tip is from Liana George

 Feel free to share the images above to share these great tips!